eeue56/the-elm-report/README.md

 ### Sounds great, what's wrong with it?

 My paper aims to:
  * compare Elm to existing frameworks for simplifying web-based applications
+ * examine the structure of an Elm application
  * examine why Elm has yet to see wide adoption
  * highlight potential steps for increasing production adoption